 You may not be able to.

-The fact that you can use it to log in to some other service means nothing.
-What matters here is your ability to log in to your old Hotmail account, and whether or not we can recover that.
+The fact that you can use it to log into other services means nothing.
+What matters here is your ability to log into your old Hotmail account and whether or not we can recover it.

 I’m guessing not, for reasons that apply to just about any email service out there.